 An advantage of neural networks is their capability of selecting the best combination of available predictors.
 Different sets of meteorological input data have been tentatively used as predictors.
 Not only their correlation with UV irradiation, but also their daily and long-term availability, representativeness of typical atmospheric conditions, and rate of change are important in the selection of potential parameters.
 Cloud cover observations have been performed for many decades.
-Unfortunately, cloud observations in the early days were restricted to three observations per day.
-Aerosol optical depths have been measured at Potsdam and Lindenberg, but are not available on overcast days, and restricted to the time period back to 1986.
-Therefore, both parameters have not been used as predictors.
-In addition, information on cloud variability and aerosol extinction is contained in global and diffuse irradiation.
-Snow depth was used a predictor, though due the very few days with snow cover, its effect at low-levels sites in Central Europe is small in most cases.
+Unfortunately, cloud observations in the early days were restricted to three times per day.
+Aerosol optical depths (AOD) have been measured at Potsdam and Lindenberg.
+AOD measurements at Potsdam were performed within a small range of solar zenith angles between about 85° and 75° only.
+Therefore, diurnal courses and thus daily averages could not be derived for that site.
+For both sites, AOD measurements are not available on overcast days, i.e. for about 50% of the days.
+Therefore, AOD has not been used as predictor for the ANN model.
+We note that information on cloud variability and aerosol extinction is contained in global and diffuse irradiation.
+Snow depth was used a predictor, though due the very few days with snow cover, its effect at lowlevels sites in Central Europe is small in most cases.
 Depending on the availability of input data over certain time periods in the past, different versions or training sets of neural networks were chosen.
-The following parameters were finally used as predictors in this study: global and diffuse irradiation, sunshine duration, column ozone, horizontal visibility, snow height, surface albedo, and minimum solar zenith angle of the day, as well as number of the month.
+The following parameters were finally used as predictors in this study: global and diffuse irradiation, sunshine duration, column ozone, horizontal visibility, snow height, surface albedo, cloud cover, and minimum solar zenith (SZA) angle of the day, as well as number of the month.